PHPCSStandards/PHP_CodeSniffer/.github/CONTRIBUTING.md

 ## Contributing Without Writing Code

-### Issue Triage
+### Bug Triage

-We welcome issue triage.
+We welcome bug triage.

-Issue triage is the action of verifying a reported issue is reproducible and is actually an issue.
+Bug triage is the action of verifying a reported bug is reproducible and is actually an issue.
-This includes checking whether the issue is something which should be fixed in **_this_** repository.
+This includes checking whether the bug is something which should be fixed in **_this_** repository.

-To find issues which need triage, look for [issues without labels](https://github.com/PHPCSStandards/PHP_CodeSniffer/issues?q=is%3Aopen+is%3Aissue+no%3Alabel) or issues with the ["Status: triage"](https://github.com/PHPCSStandards/PHP_CodeSniffer/labels/Status%3A%20triage) label.
+To find bugs which need triage, look for issues and PRs with the ["Status: triage"](https://github.com/PHPCSStandards/PHP_CodeSniffer/labels/Status%3A%20triage) label.

-#### Typical issue triage tasks:
+#### Typical bug triage tasks:
-* Verify whether the issue is reproducible with the given information.
+* Verify whether the bug is reproducible with the given information.
 * Ask for additional information if it is not.
 * If you find the issue is reported to the wrong repo, ask the reporter to report it to the correct external standard repo and suggest closing the issue.